-The last thing you’ll be thinking about it is fire safety, or how you’d treat a burn.
+The last thing you’ll probably be thinking about is fire safety, for instance, how you’d treat a burn.

 What would you do in an emergency?

 Pensioners and infants are most at risk; especially if burns involve the airways, or if they cover a large area of the body.
 Regardless of the cause, they usually require the same treatment.

 How to Treat a Burn with ‘SCALDS’:

 Remove the heat source if possible.

 Cool the burn, ideally under cold or lukewarm running water, for at least 20 minutes.
 Keep the person warm to avoid hypothermia.